tsoogthoj/Pin-Code/README.md

 # Pin-Code

 Simple time clock to log staffs' time.
+Create your own or use existing staff and pin.
+The pin to test out the punch pad is 1111 for Chong Thao.

 Punch Pad
 https://tsoogthoj.github.io/Pin-Code/